Nurses and healthcare workers face unique risks. Learn about insurance options, typical premiums, and how shift work affects your coverage.

 Why healthcare workers need it:

-Premium impact of healthcare occupation:
+Premium impact of healthcare occupation (qualitative framing):

-Example (35-year-old female, $500k cover, non-smoker):
+Indicative example (35-year-old female, $500k life cover, non-smoker):

 What it covers: Pays a lump sum if you become totally and permanently disabled and unable to ever work again.